Kingswood College, Kandy: Kingswood Week 2025

-Kingswood Week 2025 commenced from Sunday, 05 October 2025 to Friday, 10 October 2025.
+Kingswood Week 2025 commenced from Sunday, 5 October 2025 to Friday, 10 October 2025.

 Sports and extracurricular activities

 Sports is one of the major parts of Kingswood College with over eighteen different sports played.
-Taking centre stage of the annual sporting calendar is the Battle of the Maroons (The big match), the L. E. Blaze Trophy, William Weerasinghe Trophy, Lennie De Silva Memorial Trophy and the Kenneth De Lennerolle Shield.
+Taking centre stage of the annual sporting calendar is the Battle of the Maroons, the L. E. Blaze Trophy, William Weerasinghe Trophy, Lennie De Silva Memorial Trophy and the Kenneth De Lennerolle Shield.